vipulpathak113/FrontendInterviewQuestions/README.md

 -- css position:

 STATIC (default): normal flow>> cannot change top bottom left right;
-RELATIVE: remove from normal document flow >> almost same as static but can change top bottom left right , change top bottom left right respect to original position ABSOLUTE :  remove from normal document flow >> by default if we give top bottom left right it will be as per body, if parent position is set to relative then absolute then top bottom left right it will be as per the parent
+RELATIVE: remain in normal document flow >> almost same as static but can change top bottom left right.
+Changes position from its original position change top bottom left right respect to original position ABSOLUTE :  remove from normal document flow >> by default if we give top bottom left right it will be as per parent, if parent position is set to relative then absolute then top bottom left right it will be as per the parent
-FIXED: remove from normal document flow >>by default if we give top bottom left right it will be as per body if we scroll then also its postion is fixed
+FIXED: remove from normal document flow >>by default if we give top bottom left right it will be always as per HTML.
+If we scroll then also its postion is fixed
 STICKY: almost same as relative but if we scroll it and as per top bottom left right it becomes fixed

 ---------------------------------------------------------------------------------------------------------